Morriar/nit/src/doc/doc_experiments/exp_align/out.names/geometry.out.md

 > name: geometry::polygon
 > name: geometry::Polygon
-> name: geometry::polygon
-> name: geometry::Polygon

 This module contains interesting algorithms for `ConvexPolygon`only at the moment.
 A Convex polygon can be defined as follow :

+> name: geometry::Boxed::contains
-> name: geometry::polygon
+> name: geometry::APolygon::contain
 > name: geometry::polygon
 > name: geometry::Polygon